pdqdat/awp-ia03/README.md

-# HCMUS Advanced Web App Programming
+# User Authentication System

-## IA03 - User Registration API with React Frontend
+A full-stack authentication system using JWT to secure user login and registration.

-20120268 - Phan Duong Quoc Dat
+Built by **Phan Duong Quoc Dat - 20120268** for IA03 and IA04 assessment of the **Advanced Web App Development** course at **HCMUS**.

 ## Tech stack

 -   Front-end: React, Tailwind CSS
--   Back-end: NestJS
+-   Back-end: NestJS, JWT
 -   Database: MongoDB

 ## How to run